December 2022 Twitter suspensions: Reinstatement of some accounts

 On December 15, Musk issued a Twitter poll asking when the suspensions should be lifted.
 Musk had previously made a similar poll where the majority had voted to reinstate Trump's account, with Musk saying, "The people have spoken...
 Vox Populi, Vox Dei".
-However, Forbes wrote that it is unclear whether these unscientific polls truly inform or influence Musk.
+But Forbes wrote that it is unclear whether these unscientific polls truly inform or influence Musk.
 Musk's poll had four options, and while a majority voted for 7 days or longer, a plurality (43%) voted for immediate reinstatement.
 Musk then wrote in a response tweet, "Sorry too many options.
 Will redo poll", and issued a new poll.
 The second poll asked users whether he should "unsuspend accounts who doxxed my exact location in real-time", and provided only two options "Now" or "In 7 days".
 The final result was "Now", with about 59 percent choosing that option.

 On December 17, Musk said he would reinstate most of the suspended accounts, writing of the poll results, "The people have spoken".
-However, some accounts were not restored.
-Linette Lopez, who had previously published investigations into Tesla, Inc., where Musk also worked as CEO, remained suspended on Twitter and had not heard anything from the platform about possible reinstatement.
+But some accounts were not restored.
+Linette Lopez, who had published investigations into Tesla, Inc., where Musk was CEO, remained suspended on Twitter and had not heard anything from the platform about possible reinstatement.
 Several of the journalists said account restoration appeared to be contingent on the voluntary deletion of specific posts.
 Drew Harwell was told his account would be restored if he deleted tweets on the suspension of Mastodon's account.
 Steven L. Herman said his account is now visible to others, but he cannot use it because he won't delete three tweets that Twitter claimed were sharing Musk's location.
 Herman said: "I am in a new level of purgatory.
 I do not believe anything I have tweeted violate any reasonable standard of any social media platform."
 Micah Lee also said that, while his account was technically reinstated, he was still locked out unless he agreed to delete some of his past tweets.
 Lee called the claim that his suspension was lifted "an illusion".